-3 Fully licensed, fully constructed, and 100% enCore-owned producon facilities
+3 Fully-licensed, fully-constructed, and 100% enCore-owned production facilities

-Production targeted for 2023 with satellite feed to the Rosita Central Uranium Processing Plant
+Production targeted for 2023 with satellite feed to the Rosita ISR Uranium Central Processing Plant

 Production expansion potential with minimal investment

 enCore owns and controls 3 of the 4 licensed ISR uranium plants in Texas, a known and safe ISR uranium jurisdiction.
 There are currently 11 licensed ISR plants in the United States

 enCore Energy owns and operates three of the four licensed uranium production facilities in Texas.
 Each of enCore’s facilities are fully licensed and constructed, 100%-owned, and are past-producing uranium production facilities in Texas, a known and safe ISR uranium jurisdiction.
 There are currently only 11 licensed ISR plants in the United States.